1millionwomentotech/toolkitten/summer-of-code/week-11/day-2.md

 ### Recognizing Tap gestures
-The following method will allow you to interact with any gameobject as long as it has a callider set as Trigger.
+The following method will allow you to interact with any *gameobject* as long as it has a collider set as Trigger.

 ```csharp
 void OnMouseUpAsButton()